carguti/TestMarveliOS/README.md

 In character detail screen, it's shown characters's name, description and a background image of itself.

-## Search functionality
+## Extra work

-It's a dynamic search, it shows the results in current TableView while the user writes in the SearchBar.
+Search functionality: It's a dynamic search, it shows the results in current TableView while the user writes in the SearchBar.
+Arena mode: In arena mode (click Arena button in Characters list screen) you can choose two Characters to fight between them with the number of appearances in comics as attack power.
+A pop-up shows who is the winner; this pop-up has a option to go to Ranking to show all the characters who have fight.
+Ranking: A ranking of the characters whi have fight, sorted by attack power.

 ## Use of Frameworks